rust-lang/book/src/ch03-05-control-flow.md

 * Print the lyrics to the Christmas carol *The Twelve Days of Christmas*, taking advantage of the repetition in the song.

-When you're ready to move on, we'll talk about a concept in Rust that *doesn't* commonly exist in other programming languages: ownership.
+When you’re ready to move on, we’ll talk about a concept in Rust that *doesn’t* commonly exist in other programming languages: ownership.